-Capri's beaches are miniscule coves tucked between the cliffs with beach clubs offering loungers, umbrellas, and cafès, or public areas with rocks from which swimmers dive directly into the crystalline water.
+Capri's beaches are minuscule coves tucked between the cliffs with beach clubs offering loungers, umbrellas, and cafès, or public areas with rocks from which swimmers dive directly into the crystalline water.

 How much does a day on one of Capri's beaches cost?

 On average, the entrance fee with use of a sun lounger in one of the island's private beach clubs is EUR 20.
 The cost of hiring a beach umbrella is not included.

 Marina Grande boasts the biggest beach on the island, right next to the harbor where the ferries dock.
 Despite the vicinity to the port, the water is always incredibly clean.
 The sun leaves the beach mid-afternoon.
 The free beach is located in the vicinity of the ferry ticket offices.
 Boats taking passengers to the Bagni di Tiberio beach club depart from here regularly.

 The beaches in Marina Piccola are the most glamorous of all those on the island.
 You can easily reach the bay on foot by walking down Via Mulo (the road begins at "Due Golfi" at the end of Via Roma).
 The Faraglioni lie within easy swimming distance.
 The only downside is that the sun leaves the bay early in the afternoon.
 There are two public beaches, one on either side of the Siren's rock.